bobbywlindsey/zenml/README.md

 ### Run Unit Tests

-To test, run `pytest zenml/` from the root directory.
+To test, run `pytest zenml/` or `python -m pytest zenml/` from the root directory.

 ### Preprocessing